liznbrett97-web/konstantinovs-2026/accommodations.md

 ## Boutique Hotels in the Heart of Downtown

-*Traditional Serbian accomidations in the lovely pedestrianized plaza near the church*
+*Traditional Serbian accomodations in the lovely pedestrianized plaza near the church*

 **Fontana Hotel** (19 rooms)
 A small hotel just steps outside the pedestrian zone on a quiet street in a charming historic building with a restaurant and outdoor terrace.
 Some rooms have balconies.
 Simple, clean rooms.